marqo-ai/getting_started_marqo_cloud/ChatBotQuickstart.md

 You can customise the behaviour by playing with the system prompts and the function description in the `ai_chat.py` file.

-Another good excercise is to add more data to your index, perhaps some documents you have or some online information.
+Another good exercise is to add more data to your index, perhaps some documents you have or some online information.
 You can then ask the chatbot questions about this new information.
 The schema of your documents doesn't matter in this demo as ChatGPT is given the entire document as context.
 That being said, you will get errors about GPT's context length if your documents are very long so it is best to keep them short and break larger documents into smaller ones (e.g. by chunking on paragraph).

 ## Deployment